 Establishing our Hero & what is lacking (The Sucking chest wound)

 The Ordinary World, used properly, will help us identify with our hero and invest in his well-being.
 It will also demonstrate what is lacking in the hero’s life that will eventually be addressed in their arc.
 If everything is fantastic already, why change anything?
+If everything sucks, why hasn’t he left yet?
 The lack can be a deep inner conflict, loneliness, guilt over some past tragedy, or simply the desire for adventure.
-While it doesn’t need to be a sucking chest wound, metaphorically speaking, remember that the more keenly we feel this lack, the more invested we will feel in seeing the character fill it.
+While it doesn’t need to be a sucking chest wound, literally or metaphorically, remember that the more keenly we feel this lack, the more invested we will feel in seeing the character fill it.

 As a side note regarding investment… when dealing with Change Characters, writers can often stumble over establishing a basis for the character’s arc without making them insufferable.
 Often, writers feel that, because the character needs room to grow, they should begin at the very rock-bottom.